studiogcs/ytSummarize/README.md

 - `urls.local.txt`: this file is the same as `urls.txt` but for when `DEBUG`is set to True.
 The format *must* be "https://www.youtube.com/...".
 You can include multiple urls, line by line.

 ## How to run
-Go to the root directory.
+Go to the root directory and create a virtual environment via .venv directory.
 In terminal, activate the virtual environment and run:

     $ source .venv/bin/activate
     $ python ytSummarize.py --url <video url>